nickbartram/deep-learning-challenge/README.md

 ## Introduction

 This challenge looks at using deep learning to solve classification problems.
-The challenge looks at a CSV provided by Alphabet Soup, to look at the sucess rates of the orginzations they have funded.
+The challenge looks at a CSV provided by Alphabet Soup, to look at the success rates of the organizations they have funded.
 Using the binary success target, the CSV features are used to create a neural network model to predict the success of potential applicants.
-An intial cursory attempt is made to create a neural network model, then several steps are taken to optimize the model.
+An initial cursory attempt is made to create a neural network model, then several steps are taken to optimize the model.

 ## Data

 The data consists of a single CSV file provided by Alphabet Soup.
-The CSV contains data on 34,000 organizations that Alphabet Soup as funded, including columns detailing their binary succcess, their name, ask amount, organization, among others.
+The CSV contains data on 34,000 organizations that Alphabet Soup as funded, including columns detailing their binary success, their name, ask amount, organization, among others.

 ![1732830256356](image/README/1732830256356.png)